Roopana/Hadoop-Data-Partitioning-Analysis/README.md

 # CSCI 5751_Hadoop_Project
-> Ingest sales data from data warehouse into data lake and prepare it for analysis and consumption.
+> Ingest the sales data from given data warehouse into data lake and prepare it for analysis and consumption.

 ### Group Name: zeros_and_ones